 Do you want to add dark mode to your WordPress admin dashboard?

-In this article, we will show you how to easily add dark mode to your WordPress admin dashboard.
+In this article, we’ll show you how to add dark mode to the WordPress admin dashboard.

 What Is Dark Mode and Why Add it to Your Website?

-If you often work on your WordPress website late at night, then the bright light from a computer screen can cause eye strain.
-Many apps, websites, and even operating systems come with a dark mode color scheme as an alternative.
-WordPress comes with admin color schemes, but none of the default color schemes reduce white light coming from your screen.
+If you often work on your WordPress website late at night or in poorly-lit conditions, then the bright light from the computer screen can cause eye strain.

+Adding dark mode to your WordPress website is great for visitors, but you may also want to add a dark mode to your website’s back-end.
+WordPress comes with admin color schemes, but none of the default color schemes actually reduce the amount of white light coming through the screen.

 Adding Dark Mode to Your WordPress Admin Dashboard

-Upon activation, you need to go to the WP Dark Mode » Settings page in your WordPress admin and click on the General Settings tab.
-You should be redirected there automatically.
+Upon activation, go to the WP Dark Mode » Settings page in your WordPress dashboard and then click on the General Settings tab.

-Don’t forget to click the Save Settings button at the bottom of the page.
+After that, click on the Save Settings button at the bottom of the page.